|

 to make him happy."

 Eowyn smiled, sadly.
-"And how do you intend to," she
+"And how do you intend"she

 "Use him?
-My dear, I would never use him."
-She
+My dear, I would never use him!"
+Hentmirë

 smoothed the skirt of her jewelled robe.
 "No. I thought it

-elves are beautiful singersand talk.
-And I can take him
+beautiful singersand to talk with him.
+And I can

 "And take him to bed with you?" asked Eowyn, very,